310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, and yet that sort of person was able to be so cruel towards us…
+fufu, and yet that sort of person was able to be so [cruel] towards us…

-it is almost strange, or rather, it shows that it really was a sorrowful era, doesn’t it?
+it is almost strange, or rather, it really *was* a sorrowful [era], wasn’t it?

 but anyway. who was the artist? i am a little curious.
 {% endbubble %}